 Speak with a New York City Sexual Harassment Lawyer Today

 EEOC actions are just one way to hold New York employers accountable for sexual harassment.
 Individual employees may also file their own lawsuits under certain conditions.
-To learn more, contact the New York City employment lawyers at the Nisar Law Group, P.C., today to schedule a free consultation.
+To learn more, contact the New York City employment lawyers at the Nisar Law Group, P.C., today to schedule a consultation.